Food waste management

 Contact your local water company to apply for trade effluent consent before you begin trading.
 Processing applications can take several weeks.

-Most small and medium hospitality businesses fall below these thresholds.
+Most small hospitality businesses fall below these thresholds.
 However, larger hotel groups, catering chains, and food manufacturers may need to:

 Even if you are below the thresholds, good practice is to minimise packaging waste and choose recyclable or compostable materials where practical.